Ludwig Schwarz: Life

-As bishop of Linz
+Bishop of Linz

 Schwarz was appointed the Diocesan Bishop of Linz on 6 July 2005 by Pope Benedict XVI; he assumed that office on 18 September.

 Schwarz put an end to some of the liberal practices of his predecessor, Maximilian Aichern.
-Unlike his predecessor, Schwarz is typically unwilling to grant exemptions from ecclesiastical norms.
-He has enforced Catholic teaching that prohibits baptisms and preaching by lay people, and has been more stringent about norms for the reception of the Eucharist.
+He enforced Catholic teaching that prohibited baptisms and preaching by lay people, and was more stringent about norms for the reception of the Eucharist.

-Schwarz has also had to deal with some controversy over the nomination of Gerhard Maria Wagner as auxiliary bishop of the diocese, who was known for his view that Hurricane Katrina was a punishment for New Orleans' sins.
-Wagner's selection by the Congregation for Bishops with Schwarz's support was rejected by many of the liberal deans in Austria.
+One of the biggest challenges Schwarz had to face was the controversy over the nomination of Gerhard Maria Wagner as auxiliary bishop of the diocese, known for his view that Hurricane Katrina was a punishment for New Orleans' sins.
+Wagner's selection by the Congregation for Bishops - with Schwarz's support - was rejected by many of the liberal deans in Austria.
 Wagner eventually turned down the appointment, after 2 weeks where the number of people leaving the Church quadrupled in his Linz congregation, with similar or even higher numbers in the neighbouring communities, many of the ex-parishioners naming Wagner's appointment as the reason for their departure.

+His retirement was accepted on 18 Nov 2015 and thus Schwarz is now the Bishop Emeritus of Linz.